johnmbaughman/ConsoleWrapper/README.md

 # ConsoleWrapper
-ConsoleWrapper allows starting a headless console, redirecting its standard input, output and error streams, and managing the process.
+ConsoleWrapper allows starting a command-line executable, redirecting its standard input, output and error streams, and managing the process.
 And of course, all of this is customisable.
 Want a window?
 No problem.
 Change the IO encoding?
 You can do that too.

 ## Features
-* Management of console process
+* Management of executable process
 * Redirection (or not, if you prefer) of IO streams, with optional encoding choice
 * Notification (events + manual reset events) of important events
 * Buffer handler for output and error streams

 ## Installation
-To install ConsoleWrapper, simply add the [nuget package](https://www.nuget.org/packages/carlst99.ConsoleWrapper/) with your favourite package manager.
+To install ConsoleWrapper, add the [nuget package](https://www.nuget.org/packages/carlst99.ConsoleWrapper/) to your project.
 Alternatively, paste this command into the nuget command line:

 > nuget install carlst99.ConsoleWrapper